Benghazi: Second Libyan Civil War

 With the end of fighting, the city is currently undergoing a reconstruction drive, particularly around the Hawari and Venicia Districts.

 Following the outbreak of the second Libyan Civil War in 2014, Benghazi became the subject of heavy fighting between the Libyan National Army-aligned House of Representatives government, and the Islamist Shura Council of Benghazi Revolutionaries and ISIL-aligned Wilayat Barqa, which were entrenched in various pockets in the city.
 During the closing months of the battle, between late-2016 and mid-2017, much of the urban center in and around the remaining Shura Council pocket in the central coastal quarters of Suq Al-Hout and al-Sabri suffered heavy bombardment and war damage.
 Wilayat Barqa militants reportedly fled Benghazi in early January, while the LNA's General Khalifa Haftar declared the city cleared of the Shura Council on 5 July 2017.
 Despite Haftar's declaration of the liberation of the city, dozens of gunmen remained fortified and besieged in Sidi Akribesh, according to sources close to military.
 LNA captured the last militant-held district in December 2017.

 On 23 October 2020, the 5+5 Joint Libyan Military Commission representing the LNA and the GNA reached a "permanent ceasefire agreement in all areas of Libya".
 The agreement, effective immediately, required that all foreign fighters leave Libya within three months while a joint police force would patrol disputed areas.
 The first commercial flight between Tripoli and Benghazi took place that same day.
 On 10 March 2021, an interim unity government was formed, which was slated to remain in place until the next Libyan presidential election scheduled for 10 December.
 However, the election has been delayed several times since, effectively rendering the unity government in power indefinitely, causing tensions which threaten to reignite the war.

+The unity government has undertaken major rebuilding efforts in Benghazi.
+However, the rebuilding has not been without controversy: in March 2023, the military razed a large swath of Benghazi's historic center at night without notifying the municipal administration, resulting in the destruction of many of the city's most notable Italian-era buildings.